jeka-dev/demo-project-springboot-headless/README.md

     public void init() {
         load(DockerKBean.class).customizeNativeImage(steps -> steps
                 .addCopy(aFile, "/etc/myconfig")
+                .insertBefore("USER nonroot", "COPY ....", "RUN ...")
                 .add("RUN ..."));
     }
 }
 ```
-The API allows us to add or insert Docker build instructions at a specific point.
+With the API, we can add or insert Docker build instructions at a specific point.
-It also provides convenient methods to copy arbitrary files from the host filesystem to the target image.
+It also provides convenient methods - to copy arbitrary files from the host filesystem to the target image.

+## How Does in Works ?

+1. `Springboot KBean` instructs `Native KBean` that ti should rune the spring AOT phase prior compiling.
+2. `Docker KBean` creates a DockerBuild directory containing all information for building the native Image.
+3. `Docker KBean` invokes *Docker* client to execute the build.

+## Conclusion

+We created secured native Docker images of our Springboot application in different flavor (Ubuntu and distroless based).
+We made it effortlessly cause:

+- We didn’t need to install or configure GraalVM or JDKs.
+- We didn’t need to edit Dockerfiles or any configuration files.
+- The build has been executed on the host (not in a container), making it simpler to troubleshoot.

+We can explore more functions using these command lines: `jeka native: --doc`, `jeka docker: --doc`, `jeka springboot: --doc`